movestore/PlotTrackSegmentsColoredByAttribute/README.md

 The created plot can than be saved locally via the `Save plot` button.
 By default the size of the saved plot depends on the screen of the users device.
 Optionally the plot can be saved with a width and height set by the user.

+The background map only displays country border lines.
+If your data is only within one country, you will just see a grey background.
+More detailed background maps to be added soon.

 ### Input data
 moveStack in Movebank format